SuzanDewitz/TableFinder/README.md

 <br>

  ## Inspiration
- + My goal in creating the Restaurant Booking System was to build a high-quality, user-friendly platform that would streamline the process of making restaurant reservations.
+ + My goal is creating the Restaurant Booking System was to build a high-quality, user-friendly platform that would streamline the process of making restaurant reservations.
    I drew inspiration from several sources, including:
    - The Hello Django project
    - The I Think Therefore I Blog project